 Located just over a mile from Fiumicello Beach and very near San Gennaro Church, this air-conditioned hotel offers an airport shuttle service for those flying into Naples.

-With parking, free WiFi, and glorious sea views, Il Corallo rooms start at €188 per night.
-Great lodging for couples and families
+With parking, free WiFi, and glorious sea views, Il Corallo is great lodging for couples and families.

 Conca dei Marini